XAU

 Understanding Palladium Price Per Gram

+The palladium price per gram is calculated by dividing the current XPD/USD spot price by 31.1035, the number of grams in a troy ounce.
 Per-gram pricing is especially relevant for palladium because the automotive industry measures catalytic converter loadings in grams.
-A typical gasoline catalytic converter uses 2-7 grams of palladium per unit, and supply is concentrated in Russia (~40%) and South Africa (~35%).
+A typical gasoline catalytic converter uses 2-7 grams of palladium per unit.

-• Per-gram pricing is the standard for catalytic converter recyclers and auto scrap buyers
+Scrap pricing standard: Per-gram pricing is the benchmark for catalytic converter recyclers and auto scrap buyers

 Buy Palladium Online